akrawchyk/akrawchyk-web/src/resume.md

   - Stock transfer performance improvements
     - Reduced response time from 20s+ to 3s in production
     - Avoided production downtime by iteratively implementing backwards compatible changes and keeping server/client changes decoupled
-  - Architected B2B Management application to update sales dashboard in real-time with on-hand inventory and aggregate sales data.
+  - Architected B2B Management application to update sales dashboard in real-time with on-hand inventory and sales data.
+    - Carved out a business domain from monolith to a service
     - Carved out a business domain from legacy monolith to implement as a service
     - Used Kafka as message bus and Avro for message serialization
     - Implemented idempotent updates to avoid dirty checking model fields
   - Implemented Exceptions Research Tool
     - Reduced warehouse processing costs by streamlining exceptions research
     - Collaborated with UX to defined/design/build researcher's happy path and tooling
-  - Implemented Mass Receiving mode (& Template Receiving)
+  - Implemented Mass Receiving mode
-    - Reduced warehouse receiving costs ~40% per unit ($0.60 -> $0.35)
+    - Reduced warehouse receiving costs ~40% per unit
     - Further reduced receiving costs in specific cases with template receiving
 - **Lead the direction for cross-team front end architecture.**
   - Grew adoption of Vue framework